Familial dilated cardiomyopathy: Prevalence, diagnosis and treatment

-Dilated cardiomyopathy (DCM) is a common cause of heart failure (HF) and is the most common diagnosis in patients referred for cardiac transplantation.
+Dilated cardiomyopathy (DCM) is a common cause of heart failure (HF) and is the most common diagnosis in patients who undergo cardiac transplantation.
 DCM is characterized by dilatation and systolic dysfunction of one or both ventricles.
 (See "Definition and classification of the cardiomyopathies".)

 Most patients with genetic DCM will have an initial diagnosis of idiopathic DCM.
-Given the frequency of familial DCM, evaluation of new idiopathic DCM cases should include a careful three to four generation family history, clinical screening of first-degree family members as described below, and consideration of molecular genetic testing.
+Given the frequency of familial DCM, evaluation of new idiopathic DCM cases should include a careful three to four generation family history, clinical screening of first-degree family members as described below, and in most cases, molecular genetic testing.

 This topic will discuss the diagnosis and prevalence of familial DCM and guidelines for identifying and treating familial DCM.
 The phenotypes and genes associated with DCM are discussed separately.
 (See "Genetics of dilated cardiomyopathy".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: